Teen Idols of the 50s and 60s

 female singers in the United States and Canada.

-on both the country music charts and pop charts.
-He earned a Grammy Award nomination for another of his own
+country music charts and pop charts.
+He earned a Grammy Award nomination for another of his own compositions,

-compositions, "It Keeps Right On a-Hurtin," which was a U.S. #3 hit, and also for the cover of the song
+"It Keeps Right On a-Hurtin," which was a U.S. #3 hit, and also for the cover of the song "Heartaches by the

 Bobby Darin was one of the most popular American big band performers and